isabel-ronan/SyntheticNotes/README.md

 ## Additional Information
 - `./offlineResearch/` directory uses Python version (3.12.6) and Pip version (24.2).
 - All necessary packages can be installed using the `./offlineResearch/requirements.txt` file.
-- Additionally run the `python -m spacy download en_core_web_sm` command in your python environment to install additional Spacy dependencies.
+- Additionally run the `python -m spacy download en_core_web_sm` command in your Python environment to install additional Spacy dependencies.